 Re-register an existing business

-, you can launch several unique makeup lines under “Makeup Incoporated LLC,” or expand to new geographic locations under new names.
+For example, you can launch several unique makeup lines under “Makeup Incoporated LLC,” or expand to new geographic locations under new names.
 They can also give you a newer, trendier, and more attention-grabbing name than “Jane Smith LLC”, like “JS Design Services”.

 Many people file a business license name under a generic name or their legal name, and sole proprietorships exist under your legal name.
 This gives you an option to be more creative and adopt a new brand easily.

+There’s so much flexibility here, which is a major pro to opting to use a DBA.

 An added layer of privacy Operating a business under your legal name is common, but it doesn’t come without some major downsides.